awfulwoman/loom/README.md

 # Manifesto

-A non-exhaustive and non-ordered list of manifesto points for this library.
+Loom's manifesto:

+- Loom tries to make things *easier* for a developer.
+- Loom doesn't come with a "theme" or a prebuilt pattern library.
+Loom helps you to weave _your own_ pattern libraries.
+- Loom is a tool and isn't designed to "drop in and go".
+It is something to help professional designer/developers in their everyday tasks.
+- Loom loves design systems.
+THey're built into it from the core, with standardised ways of accessing global colours, spacing units and fonts.
+- Loom doesn't try and force you into the binary of choosing to write components or utility classes.
+It leaves that choice up to you.
 - Loom is opinionated about Sass structure, but kinda indifferent to CSS output.
-We'd LOVE it if you used BEM, but you don't have to.
+Loom would LOVE it if you used BEM, but you don't have to.
 Your final UI Components can be written however you wish.
-- It will provide objects to replace multiple lines of commonly-repeated code.
-However, it will not try to replace basic one-line CSS.
-This is a helper, not a complete abstraction layer.
-- Loom likes to avoid specificity wars.
-It likes good organisation, and good naming.
-- It's useful for quickly scaffolding and then fleshing out a design.
-- Atomic CSS is OOCSS that has gone too far and transcended the human.
-We're not trying for an Atomic CSS library (although we do offer utility classes), but to allow the easy use of atomic design systems (there's a big difference!).
-- Okay, so Loom really doesn't like [Atomic CSS](http://acss.io/), but it doesn't like everything being dumped into single nested classnames.
-So here's the sweetspot.
-- This will not tie you to a visual look, as Bootstrap might.
-It doesn't provide any kind of visual look!
-- You might find this more class-heavy than you're used to.
-This is because very few base elements have default styling.
-Conscious choice.
+- Loom is modular.
+You can easily add your own modules into a layer and have them working alongside the prebuilt ones.
+- Loom loves best practise, and is quite opinionated on this, even if it doesn't force your hand.
+It loves the avoidance of nesting, styling of classes rather than base elements and the avoidance of specificity battles!
   - No nesting.
 Loom really doesn't like nesting.
 Nesting makes for horrible specificity problems.
   - No IDs.
 IDs make for even more horrible specificity problems.
 Just... no.
   - Specificity should come from source order, not selector specificity weight.
   - CSS decoupled from markup.
 Only the Base Elements layer touches HTML directly, and then only to lightly style it.
 Every other layer should interact with HTML via classes.
-- Highly modular.
-Don't like an object or mixin?
-Swap it out for your own.
-- Autoprefixing is handled by post-processing libraries.
+- Loom knows when others do it better.
+Browser prefixes are (when necessary) best left to Autoprefixer, no?

 # Installation